munawwerali/well-being/README.md

 #### Manual install
 Download your respective platforms release from the downloads section.

-Drag the Sandman.app from the Sandman dmg to the Applications folder.
+Drag the Well-Being.app from the Well-Being dmg to the Applications folder.
 Double Clicking on the app should run it and it could be kept in the dock from here.

 ### Linux
 Open up a terminal and navigate to the folder containing the downloaded installer files and run